U.S. Visas

 Document Name: Divorce Certificate

-Issuing Authority: Ministry of Justice
+Issuing Authority: Ministry of Justice of the Republic of Tajikistan.

-Issuing Authority Personnel Title: Ministry of Justice
+Issuing Authority Personnel Title: Head of the Civil Registry Office (ZAGS).

 Available

-Document Name: National Identity Card
+Document Name: Identity Card.

-Issuing Authority: Ministry of Internal Affairs
+Issuing Authority: Ministry of Internal Affairs (MIA) of the Republic of Tajikistan.

-Special Seal(s) / Color / Format: Small plastic card
+Special Seal(s) / Color / Format: Small plastic card.

 Police Certificates